 The Australian Government is funding a trial of eight Adult Mental Health Centres across Australia.
-The Adult Mental Health Centres will be developed and operate at the local level under the following guiding principles.
+The Adult Mental Health Centres will be developed and operate at the local level under the following operational principles.
 The Centres will:

-- 1. Offer a highly visible and accessible 'no wrong door' entry point for adults to access information and services which are designed to empower, support and improve their psychological and physical health, and social and emotional wellbeing. - 2.
+- 1. Offer a highly visible and accessible 'no wrong door' entry point for adults and their families to access information and services which are designed to empower, support and improve their psychological and physical health, and social and emotional wellbeing. - 2.
 Provide information and services which can assist those providing support to people in need. - 3.
-Provide a welcoming, compassionate, culturally appropriate and safe environment that is inclusive for all people accessing services or support. - 4.
-Provide access to best practice on the spot advice, support and treatment for immediate, short term, and where appropriate, medium term needs delivered by a multidisciplinary professional health care team including a suitably trained peer support workforce, nursing and allied health and specialist medical care, without prior appointments or a fee. - 5.
+Provide a welcoming, compassionate, culturally appropriate and safe environment that is inclusive for all people accessing services or supports that are trauma-informed, personcentred and recovery-focused. - 4.
+Provide access across extended hours to best practice on the spot advice, support and care for immediate, short term, and where appropriate, medium term needs delivered by a multidisciplinary professional health care team providing discipline specific and interdisciplinary care including a suitably trained peer support workforce, nursing and allied health and specialist medical care, without prior appointments or a fee. - 5.
 Assist people in need to find, access and effectively utilise digital forms of help including information, support and therapies. - 6.
-Support people to connect to pathways of care through integration with longer term existing community mental health services where these are accessible, local Primary Health Network commissioned services, or GPs and state and territory funded services, as required. - 7.
+Support people to connect to pathways of care through integration with longer term existing community mental health services where these are accessible and appropriate, local Primary Health Network commissioned services, or GPs and state and territory funded services, as required. - 7.
 Provide an option for intervention and support that may reduce the need for emergency department attendance. - 8.
-Explore opportunities for the development and utilisation of innovation to complement defined core functions. - 9.
+Explore opportunities for the development and utilisation of innovation to complement defined core functions, and to meet gaps in the provision of mental health services in the region. - 9.
 Implement appropriate confidentiality and privacy arrangements in accordance with relevant legislation. - 10.
-Operate under robust effective governance frameworks and conduct local evaluation activities, to ensure transparency and accountability and maximising service quality.
+Operate under robust effective governance frameworks that support connectivity to other supports and services, and conduct local evaluation activities, to ensure transparency and accountability and maximising service quality.